 Depositing a check does not always mean instant access to your money.
-In many cases, banks and apps place temporary holds while the check clears.
-That said, there are situations where you can access cash immediately or at least much faster than standard processing times.
+Banks and financial apps often place temporary holds while they verify the check and confirm funds from the issuing bank.

 Situations Where Immediate Access Is More Likely